Maximum principles for stochastic time-changed Volterra games: Introduction

-The novelty of this paper in comparison to \cite{Oksendal1,OksendalGames,FBSDEgames,FBGames}, is the introduction of a time-changed Lévy process $\mu$ as a driver for both the forward and backward dynamics.
-This allows us to go beyond the classical Brownian motion and pure Lévy framework, by considering some quite general but still treatable martingales.
-Moreover, contrarily to \cite{OksendalGames, FBGames} we consider dynamics with memory, introduced by means of Volterra coefficients, similarly to what is presented in \cite{Oksendal1} and used there for describing coupled systems.
-We also consider a different setting than \cite{FBSDEgames}, where the memory effect comes from dependence of the coefficients of \eqref{X_t intro} and \eqref{Y_t intro} on a noisy delay of $X_t$.
-Lastly, we also depart from \cite{DiNunnoGiordano} by considering players only with partial knowledge of game, similarly to what has been done in \cite{OksendalGames} for the non-Volterra case.
+The first element of novelty of this paper with respect to, e.g., \cite{OksendalGames,FBSDEgames,FBGames, Shi-Zhu}, is the introduction of the time-changed Lévy process $\mu$ as a driver for both the forward and backward dynamics.
+This allows us to go beyond the classical Brownian motion and pure Lévy framework, by considering some quite general, but still treatable martingales.
+Moreover, contrarily to \cite{OksendalGames, FBGames,Shi-Zhu} we consider forward dynamics with memory, introduced by means of Volterra coefficients, similarly to what is presented in \cite{Oksendal1, Shi-Wang1} and used there for describing coupled systems.

+Another novelty introduced in the current work comes from considering the BSDEs under an enlargement of the filtration generated by $\mu$.
+Then we shall see how the different filtrations introduce different integral representations.
+This will be exploited in the definition of the adjoint backward equations associated to the maximum principle approach.